macfarla/besu/docs/Private-Txns-Migration.md

 # Private Transactions Migration

-Hyperledger Besu v1.4 implements a new data structure for private state storage that is not backwards compatible.
+Besu v1.4 implements a new data structure for private state storage that is not backwards compatible.
 A migration will be performed when starting v1.4 for the first time to reprocess existing private transactions created using v1.3.5 or later and re-create the private state data in the v1.4 format.